ipsrv/ipsrvdb-go/README.md

 # ipsrvdb-go

 # Feature
-2. Support IPv4 & IPv6.
+1. Support IPv4 & IPv6.
-3. Support output db date, description and header.
+2. Support output db date, description and header.
-4. Support output raw IP info and IP info in a dinctionary.
+3. Support output raw IP info and IP info in a map.
-5. Support load the database into memory or using MMAP.
+4. Support load the database into memory or using MMAP.

 # Installing
 ```